 Where there is psychological safety, fear of failure diminishes.
 It builds, encourages, nurtures, trains, teaches, and provides a platform for employees to excel.
 Fear is driven out so creativity has a place to live and grow.

-Listed as number eight in his famous 14-point plan for improving quality is:
+The following is listed as number eight in his famous 14-point plan for improving quality:

 Drive out fear of expressing ideas and concerns.
 It will only strengthen your team and your organization.

 Many of the big successful firms are abandoning traditional performance reviews.
 Dell, Microsoft, IBM, Adobe, General Electric and the Gap are all doing away with a system that has been broken, but embraced due to traditional habit.

 Formal annual performance reviews are outdated.
 The system of giving Susan a 2 and everyone else a 3 on a five-point scale simply does nothing to improve performance.

 At best, the annual performance review is just a holding place for employee raises.
 At worst, it's a justification for rewarding friends and keeping everyone else at mediocre performance levels.

 According to a Harvard Business Review article, “The Performance Management Revolution,” the biggest limitation to annual reviews is that it places a heavy emphasis on financial rewards and punishments that holds people accountable for past behavior at the expense of improving current and future performance.